civican/legisinfo/42-1/bills/C-77/bill_text.md

 ### Section 18

-Proceedings for an offence under section 17 or under a regulation made under section 23, other than proceedings before a **court martial** as defined in subsection 2(1) of the `National Defence Act`, may only be commenced with the personal consent in writing of the Attorney General of Canada.

-> **Explanatory Note**:
-> Existing text of section 18:
-> *Existing Text*:
-> > Proceedings for an offence under section 17 or under a regulation made under section 23, other than proceedings before a service tribunal as defined in subsection 2(1) of the `National Defence Act`, may only be commenced with the personal consent in writing of the Attorney General of Canada.
+Proceedings for an offence under section 17 or under a regulation made under section 23, other than proceedings before a court martial as defined in subsection 2(1) of the `National Defence Act`, may only be commenced with the personal consent in writing of the Attorney General of Canada.

 ### ``Canadian Victims Bill of Rights``